Asimov-Chuang/DeepHalo/B9Eq-4.md

    which brings about second order term $f_{jkl} = f_{kl} \cdot f_{j}$.
 It can be interpreted as effect of ${k,l}$ on $j$

-then it's clear how we can add up order by increasing layer and get a decomposable utility representation.
-If we change the $\cdot$ in layers to some other polynomial function the term order will grow faster, like in first layer we change to $(f_j + f_k + f_l)^2 \cdot f_j$ in the sum will directly bring about second order term $f_{jkl}$.
-The quadratic activation naturally brings $log_2$ form depth requirement.
+Then it's clear how we can add up orders by increasing the layer and get a decomposable utility representation.
+If we change the $\cdot$ in layers to some other polynomial function, the term order will grow faster, like in the first layer we change to $(f_j + f_k + f_l)^2 \cdot f_j$ in the sum will directly bring about the second-order term $f_{jkl}$.
+The quadratic activation naturally brings a $log_2$ form depth requirement.